 By this point you’re hopefully clearer about how to choose setting for your fiction, even if still confused.
 That’s totally fine, these decisions take time and often change after first or further drafts anyway.
 My advice would be to experiment.
 If one kind of setting doesn’t feel right, try another until you find one that suits.

 If you’re in a rut you can come back to the notes you made here and write down some more ideas or create a Pinterest mood board.
 You could think about your favourite stories whose settings captured your imagination.
 Ask yourself why this might be.
-It often reveals your natural preferences for setting and conveying it to the reader.
+It often reveals your natural preferences for setting.

 * * *

-Of course, my way is one of many mazes.
+Of course, my way is one of many.
 The most important thing is how you discover setting.
 Do you have any tips or resources to share that would be beneficial for me and other readers?
 Make sure to jot them down in the comments section below!